dcki/web_socket_tennis/README.md

 gem install bundler
 ```

 For some reason `bundle exec rails` is printing a bunch of 'already initialized constant' warnings.
-Use the bin stubs: `bin/rails`, `bin/rake`, etc.
+Use the bin stubs: `bin/rails`, `bin/rake`, etc. However there currently is no binstub in this app for some things, like sidekiq.

 Remember, if you're changing things and the behavior of the app doesn't change as you expect, and you're really confused, then you might want to try `bin/spring stop`.